 You don’t have to know everything or do everything on your own.
-A trusted colleague or friend can give you a different perspective on things, and of who you are, and what you’ve achieved.
+A trusted colleague or friend can give you a different perspective on things, of who you are, and what you’ve achieved.
 This is not just an ego boost; it’s a great way to start feeling positive and passionate again.

 Another way to start feeling motivated again is to set new goals and take small manageable steps towards achieving them.
 Do you want to win that dream client or win an industry award?
 What do you have to do to get there?

-Many of the tips I’ve mentioned have been about changing your perspective and changing your focus, but many of the things that make us feel jaded are the day to day things at work, whether it’s monotony or pressure.
+Many of the tips I’ve mentioned have been about changing your perspective and changing your focus, but many of the things that make us feel jaded are the day-to-day things at work, whether it’s monotony or pressure.

-What can you do about the day to day things at work?
+What can you do about the day-to-day things at work?